endless-sky/endless-sky-wiki/CreatingIssues.md

-The "issues" page here on GitHub is for tracking bugs and feature requests.
+The [issues page](https://github.com/endless-sky/endless-sky/issues) here on GitHub is for tracking bugs and feature requests.
 When posting a new issue, please:

 * Check to make sure it's not a duplicate of an existing issue.
 * Create a separate "issue" for each bug you are reporting and each feature you are requesting.